-Epipens must be kept in the pupil’s zipped blazer pocket and a spare ‘in date’ pen must be held in the Medical Room with a current consent form.
+Epipens must be kept in the pupil’s zipped blazer pocket and a spare ‘in date’ pen must be held in the First Aid Room with a current consent form.
 The school will carry out spot checks.
 Inhalers must be with the child at all times.
-If your child has severe asthma the medical room can hold a spare, a consent form will be required.
+If your child has severe asthma the First Aid Room can hold a spare, a consent form will be required.

 It is the responsibility of the parent/carer to ensure both Epipens and Inhalers are in date.

-It is school policy to only administer prescribed medicines (e.g. antibiotics) if it is essential that they are given during the school day, with the exception of Paracetamol for occasional use only, providing we have written parental permission via a signed consent form.
-Our school policy states we will only administer ONE dose of paracetamol after 11am – parents must write in the pupil planner the time of the morning dose given that day, or none if none taken – otherwise the Medical Officer will phone for authorisation to administer a dose.
+It is school policy to only administer prescribed medicines (e.g. antibiotics) if it is essential that they are given during the school day, with the exception of paracetamol for occasional use only, providing we have written parental permission via a signed consent form.
+Our school policy states we will only administer ONE dose of paracetamol after 11am – parents must write in the pupil planner the time of the morning dose given that day, or none if none taken – otherwise the Health and Wellbeing Officer will phone for authorisation to administer a dose.

-If your child requires prescription medication during the day they should bring it to the Medical Room, with an accompanying note.
-A separate consent form will also need to be completed (download Prescribed Medicines Consent Form here) – this can also be requested by contacting the admissions team by email (if it’s for a new pupil), the Medical Room or from reception.
+If your child requires prescription medication during the day they should bring it to the First Aid Room, with an accompanying note.
+A separate consent form will also need to be completed (download Prescribed Medicines Consent Form here) – this can also be requested by contacting the admissions team by email (if it’s for a new pupil), the First Aid Room or from reception.

-Prescribed medication kept in the medical room must be in the original container as dispensed from the chemist, clearly labelled with the name of the pupil, the name and dose of the medicine, the expiry date and the frequency of administration.
+Prescribed medication kept in the First Aid Room must be in the original container as dispensed from the chemist, clearly labelled with the name of the pupil, the name and dose of the medicine, the expiry date and the frequency of administration.